Below you will find answers to frequently asked questions about Danske Bank:

 What is BIS?

 The BIS is the Bank for International Settlements, an international organisation intended to advance international monetary and financial cooperation.
 The BIS is the central bank for the national central banks.
-The BIS fulfils this role by being a centre for research on economic and monetary topics and by serving as the central banks’ counterparty in their mutual financial transactions, among other things.
+The BIS fulfils this role by being a centre for economic and monetary research and by serving as the central banks’ counterparty in their mutual financial transactions, among other things.

 Basel II and Basel III are based at the BIS.